pawel7/myvue/README.md

 DB_PORT=3306
 ```

-For mysqli you can ignore or delete the lines
+For `sqlite` you can ignore or delete the lines
 ```
 #DB_DATABASE=laravel
 #DB_USERNAME=root